 Grace Chiang Nicolette, vice president, programming and external relations, works closely with the President on the organization’s partnerships, outreach efforts, communications, and innovative programming, including oversight of CEP’s biennial conference for foundation executives.
 Grace is a frequent speaker at conferences and to foundation and nonprofit boards and staff on topics of philanthropic effectiveness and also philanthropy in China.

-Austin Long, director, assessment and advisory services, leads relationships with funders using CEP’s assessments and customized advisory engagements and assists in the development of new assessments and services.
+Austin Long, senior director, assessment and advisory services, leads relationships with funders using CEP’s assessments and customized advisory engagements and assists in the development of new assessments and services.
 Austin is a frequent speaker at national conferences and to funder boards and staff on topics of grantee, donor, and foundation staff feedback.

 Jimmy Simpson, Jr.